PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Extending to Quantum Clustering

 \subsection{A Quantum Pairwise Constrained Clustering Algorithm}

-Most NISQ clustering studies focus on unconstrained $k$-means, leaving the integration of explicit pairwise constraints underexplored in a practical, scalable setting \citep{cohen2020ising}.
-We present a quantum refinement algorithm whose complexity depends on $|S|$, not $N$. \textbf{This allows our method to tackle constrained clustering problems that were previously intractable for near-term quantum hardware, moving beyond small proof-of-concepts}.
+Most NISQ clustering studies focus on unconstrained $k$-means, leaving explicit pairwise constraints underexplored in scalable settings \citep{cohen2020ising}.
+We present a quantum refinement algorithm whose complexity depends on $|S|$ rather than $N$. \textbf{This makes constrained quantum refinement practical when a full $(N\times k)$ encoding is infeasible for near-term hardware}.